samson081016/STP-MESSAGES/README.md

 {
-"SendMessage":5,
+"SendMessage":6,
 "MyMessage":
-"                          PLDT HOME FIBR is now available in. your area..
+"PLDT HOME FIBR is now available in. your area..
 Try our NEW PLAN,mas pinababa at mas pinabilis...
 APPLY NOW!!!!
 NO CASH OUT AND FREE ACTIVATION FOR PLAN ✔️1599--35mbps..